Ralim/IronOS/Documentation/GettingStarted.md

 Additionally to the two icons shown, there are two "hidden" actions that can be performed on this menu.

-If you press and hold on to the button near the tip of the soldering iron, this will bring up the temperature adjustment screen.
+If you press and hold the button near the tip (`+/A`), this enters the temperature adjustment screen.
 Normally this is not required; but if you would like to adjust the set temperature _before_ the tip starts to heat, this can be useful.

-If you press and hold the button near the rear of the iron it will take you into the [debug menu](/Documentation/DebugMenu.md).
+If you press and hold the button near the rear of the iron (`-/B`), it will take you into the [debug menu](/Documentation/DebugMenu.md).

 ## Soldering Mode